LeeMorinUCF/QMB6358F23/demo_04_R_intro/README.md

 ### Setting the Working Directory

-You should deliberately set the directory in which you will run your scripts.
+When running commands in an interactive mode, such as with an IDE like RStudio, you should deliberately set the directory in which you will run your scripts.
 This is the default location for any input and output.
 The ```setwd()``` function takes a string as the path to your directory.
 Note that the slashes in the path are forward slashes because that character is used for something else.